 Dr. Devin Kearns, associate professor at the University of Connecticut and upcoming speaker at Windward’s Fall Community Lecture, also spoke at the conference, where he defined dyslexia, debunked some common myths, and discussed six possible causes of reading difficulty for children.
 At the October 24 Fall Community Lecture, Dr. Kearns will delve further into similar topics, expressly how children with dyslexia have brains that process specific tasks differently and how this relates to their performance on reading-related tests.
 He will also address controversies about dyslexia—including why some people do not even like the word—to help the public understand what dyslexia is and what it is not.

-Pictured are Dr. John J. Russell, Executive Director of The Windward Institute; Dr. Devin Kearns, Associate Professor at the University of Connecticut; and Annie Stutzman, Associate Director of The Windward Institute.
+Pictured are Dr. John J. Russell, Executive Director of The Windward Institute; Dr. Devin Kearns, Associate Professor at the University of Connecticut; and Annie Stutzman, Assistant Director of The Windward Institute.